sjuwana/friday-lab/README.md

 - List of breweries in the United States
 - Latest news update about breweries
-- Search function to find a brewery
+- Search functionality to find a brewery
 - Dark mode function to change the background color

 ### 🚀 MVP